roman-milk/roman-milk.github.io/babysitting.md

+===

- ****** Babysitting Ch.
-03 ****** byStoryTeller07© Bobby ran upstairs to see how Lara was surviving while Timmy parked the car in the garage.
+Bobby ran upstairs to see how Lara was surviving while Timmy parked the car in the garage.
 She was a mess of sweat and between her legs was the sticky goo of her own cum.
 He undid the straps and eased out the vibrators while she was still in a bewildered state unaware of what was going on around her.

  He hesitated for a moment wondering if the little metal clicker in his hand would work.